 The Panasonic Leica 8-18mm f/2.8-4.0 is the latest lens in Panasonic’s range of Leica premium DG Vario-Elmarit optics.
 It becomes the fourth wide-angle zoom for Micro Four Thirds following the high-end Olympus 7-14mm PRO, Panasonic’s own Lumix G 7-14mm and the budget Olympus 9-18mm.

 With an equivalent 35mm range of 16-36mm and a fairly bright aperture range of 2.8 to 4, it is a very versatile yet surprisingly light and compact zoom that can be used for landscapes, architecture, street, and environmental portraits.
 As always, you can find our full review in video format below!

 Ethics statement: The 8-18mm was kindly provided to us by Panasonic UK to test for three weeks.
 We were not asked to write anything about the lens nor were we provided with any other compensation of any kind.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 - Mount: Micro Four Thirds

 - Focal length: 8-18mm (16-36mm in 35mm equivalent terms)

 - Lens configuration: 15 elements in 10 groups (3 aspherical lenses, 2 ED lenses, 1 aspherical ED lens, 1 UHR lens)

 - Angle of view: 107° (wide) or 62°(tele)

 - Magnification: 0.12x